peterjc/thapbi-pict/docs/negatives.rst

 During the read preparation step, the ``-y`` or ``--synctrls`` argument gives the filename stems of any synthetic controls to use to potentially increase the absolute abundance threshold.
-This setting works in conjunction with the database which must include the spike-in sequences (by default under the synthetic "genus").
+This setting works in conjunction with the database which must include the spike-in sequences under the genera specified at the command lines with ``--synthetic`` (by default "synthetic").

-Note that the default thresholds are considered, which should mean if any of your spike-in samples fail sequencing they should be left with zero read.
+Note that the default thresholds are considered, which should mean if any of your spike-in samples fail sequencing they should be left with zero reads.
 Otherwise you could have a situation where noise levels of non-spike-in reads gave a spurious high fractional abundance.
 That problem would occur if you accidentally use ``-y`` on a sample without spike-in controls (the resulting